 It remains such a famous incident that a plaque was erected outside The Black Lion Inn which is outside where the shooting had taken place.

-So the next time you think you see a ghost in a white sheet, don't shoot it is 99% a human underneath it!
+So the next time you think you see a ghost in a white sheet, don't shoot!
+It is a 99% chance there is a human underneath it!

 Don't forget to follow the Facebook page for regular updates